 This is a private activity.
 Only your group participates

-Cooking Class at Family Home is a cooking class that allows you learn how to do shopping at local bazaar, prepare and cook a local Azerbaijani dish.
-This experience of cooking a local dish will take place with local family at a private apartment.
-This cooking class is ideal for small group to master cooking one popular dish of Azerbaijani cuisine.
+Cooking Class at Family Home is a private cooking class that allows you to learn how to do shopping at a local bazaar and prepare and cook a local Azerbaijani dish.
+This experience of cooking a local dish will take place with a local family in a private apartment.
+This cooking class is ideal for a small group to master cooking one popular dish of Azerbaijani cuisine.

-The family home is located 15 minutes walk from city centre in local neighbourhood.
-It’s perfect to explore very natural lifestyle in areas just outside city centre with local family.
+The family home is located 15 minutes walk from the city centre in a local neighbourhood.
+It’s perfect to explore a very natural lifestyle in areas just outside the city centre with a local family.

 Experience daily routine of local family